Safeguarding children and families during the COVID-19 crisis

 - Are the family having to isolate, and so are unable to attend school or get supplies from shops?

 - Are they aware of local mutual aid support networks and foodbanks?

-- If children in the family would usually access free school meals, how is the school continuing to provide this (for example, through supermarket vouchers or food parcels)?
+- If children in the family are having to isolate and would usually access free school meals, how is the school continuing to provide this (for example, through supermarket vouchers or food parcels)?

 From experience, it is clear that children who are abused and harmed are often unseen and unheard.
 When we explore this in more depth it can become clear that the whole family system is isolated.
 Support networks provide help in being able to manage and overcome difficulties and challenges.
-Even with some lifting of social distancing measures, the ability of children and families to access traditional, face-to-face, social networks will still be hampered and new means may need to be explored to retain contact as an important protective factor.
+Due to the ongoing restrictions and social distancing measures, the ability of children and families to access the usual range of traditional, face-to-face, social networks will be hampered and new means may need to be explored to retain contact as an important protective factor.

 Think about the children and families that you work with and how they are managing in the current context:

 - How might children and families be maintaining their networks?